On Solving Asymmetric Diagonally Dominant Linear Systems in Sublinear Time: The Bidirectional Method

-We note that, compared to the sampling scheme in \cite{cui2025mixing}, our approach eliminates the need for additional data structures to maintain the prefix sums of residues, since we can directly compute $\sum_{\ell'=0}^{\min(L-\ell-1,L-2)} \r^{(\ell')}(v)$ in $O(L)$ time per sample without increasing the asymptotic complexity.
+We note that, compared to the sampling scheme in \cite{cui2025mixing}, our approach does not need additional data structures to maintain the prefix sums of residues, since we can directly compute $\sum_{\ell'=0}^{\min(L-\ell-1,L-2)} \r^{(\ell')}(v)$ in $O(L)$ time per sample without increasing the asymptotic complexity.

 The next lemma establishes the unbiasedness of the bidirectional estimator.